liu-qilong/bibtex-scholar/README.md

 - What are the key contributions and relationships? 🔑
 - How do research trajectories and comparisons look? 📈

-As your library grows, it’s easy to lose track. **BibTeX Scholar** lets you manage your literature the way researchers actually think -- using *context-rich, narrative notes*:
+As your library grows, it’s easy to lose track. **BibTeX Scholar** lets you manage your literature the way researchers actually think--using *context-rich, narrative notes*:

 ```markdown
 ### New LLM papers from ICLR 2025